 The frequent hurricanes and floods are part of the reason my spouse and I chose to leave south Louisiana.
 It’s so difficult to build something, when the weather continuously undoes all your hard work.
 My mother-in-law’s home in Vermilion Parish was devastated by Hurricane Rita in 2005, and they had to use FEMA money to raise their house up on concrete stilts.
 Most of the other houses on the Ramke family land have been destroyed by the constant floods.
 Here are some pictures from our most recent visit to the land that my daughter will inherit when she grows up–that is, if it’s still around.

-If you’re interested in reading the poem, you can order a copy of the issue here.
+You can order a copy of the Gulf Coast issue here.